vaibhavk97/GoBooDo/README.md

 GoBoodo is a python program which downloades the images of the pages of the given book and finally creates a pdf with all the images fetched.

 # Usage
 For downloading a book GoBoodo requires the book id which can be fetched from the url of the book.
-For consider the example below:
+For instance consider the example below:
 ~~~
 https://books.google.co.in/books?id=XUwOtdcIWdkC&printsec=frontcover#v=onepage&q&f=false
 ~~~